Why Won’t My Garage Door Opener Close the Garage Door?

 The yellow sending sensor light should always be lit.
 You’ll see the receiving sensor’s green light lit when the sensors are aligned and unobstructed.

 Make sure that the yellow light is on and then check the green light on the receiving sensor.
-If the green light is off, realign the safety sensors so the green light turns on then try closing the door.
+If the green light is off, realign the garage door sensors so the green light turns on then try closing the door.

-If one or both sensor lights won’t turn on, check the troubleshooting LED on the motor unit for an error code.
-The control inside the motor unit flashes the troubleshooting LED a number of times to indicate the cause of a failure.
-You may see one of these error codes related to the safety sensors on a common chain-drive garage door opener:
+If one or both sensor lights won’t turn on, check the troubleshooting LED light on the motor unit for an error code.
+The control inside the motor unit flashes the troubleshooting LED light a number of times to indicate the cause of a failure.
+You may see one of these error codes related to the eye sensors on a common chain-drive garage door opener:

 • 1 blink–Sensor wires are disconnected